-Below are answers to the most frequently asked questions or you can download the Basement Backup Prevention Program Frequently Asked Questions PDF.
+Below are answers to the most frequently asked questions or you can download the Basement Backup Protection Program Frequently Asked Questions PDF.

 What is the Basement Backup Protection Program?

-The Basement Backup Prevention Program (B2P2) provides preventive solutions for sewer backups.
+The Basement Backup Protection Program (B2P2) provides protective solutions for sewer backups.
 Through this program, eligible property owners who have experienced sewer backups can receive assistance.

 Who is eligible for the program?